 It is a mandatory requirement that students undertake practical activities.
 Such experiential learning activities are specified in the 'learning to' section of each strand.
 This subject is useful to everyone as we all deal with food every day.
 This subject would also be useful if you were considering a career in the following areas:

 - Dietician

 - Hospitality

 - Production & Processing of Food in an industrial setting

+- Market Research of Food

 - Catering

 - Management

 - Tourism

 - Food Retail